kartikb88/tataaig-automation/README.md

 # tataaig-automation
-  The Project is in a working state and having two test cases Tata AIG Home page title validation
+  The Project is in a working state and having two test cases:

+  Tata AIG Home page title validation

   Car insurance flow

 Highlights: